Omo Forest Reserve: History

+Geography

+Omo forest reserve is located in ijebu east local government area of Ogun State, Nigeria.it is situated within the rainforest zone of South Western Nigeria.it shares borders with other forest reserve like Shasha and oluwa.The reserve covers a vast area of 1,305 square kilometers.making it one of the largest forest in Nigeria.

 Description

 This forest reserve consists of a large area of tropical rainforest covering 130500 hectare.
 In the northern part of the reserve, the vegetation consists of a dry evergreen mixed deciduous forest, while in the south, it consists of a moist, mixed, semi-deciduous forest.
 Parts of the reserve consist of primary forest with mature trees, especially near the watercourses.
 However, large portions have been disturbed, with the felling of the original trees and the establishment of plantations.
 At the centre of the reserve, a plot of 640 hectare has been designated a strict nature reserve, and this portion is now a UNESCO Biosphere Reserve.